Yerikmiller/maricutodb/README.md

 MDB | Features
 ---------------------
-*Create a collections of data easily.*
+*Create collections of data easily.*

 - It's lightweight and hard to overload the system
 - can manage up to 200.000 items per collection like users, news, etc...